 - Infants

-It is sub-divided according to psychological factors like:-
+Further, it is sub-divided according to psychological variables like:

 - Traditional Wear